The Bankrate promise

 Finally, don’t forget that every year brings about new top travel credit cards as well as new bonus offers on existing cards.
 This year won’t be any different, so you should make sure you’re ready to strike while the iron is hot.

 For example, we’ve recently been seeing higher welcome bonus offers on co-branded Delta Air Lines credit cards.
-The American Express® Gold Card—which finally made its popular rose gold color option permanent—also has a high-value offer right now.
+The American Express® Gold Card — which finally made its popular rose gold color option permanent — also has a high-value welcome offer right now.
 Specifically, you’ll earn 60,000 points when you spend $4,000 within six months of account opening.
-Additionally, the popular Chase Sapphire Preferred® Card is offering 60,000 points (worth $750 when redeemed through Chase Ultimate Rewards) for those who spend $4,000 on purchases within three months of account opening.
+Additionally, the popular Chase Sapphire Preferred Card is offering 60,000 points (worth $750 when redeemed through Chase Ultimate Rewards) for those who spend $4,000 on purchases within three months of account opening.

 The bottom line

-The pandemic has created a lot of uncertainty when it comes to credit card rewards.
-While the credit cards mentioned above are some of the best rewards credit card offers right now, there’s one thing we know for sure—there are more offers on the way.
+While the credit cards mentioned above are some of the best rewards credit card offers right now, there’s one thing we know for sure — there are more offers on the way.